-On December 1, 2023, HUD approved an expansion of the MID Area for the DR-4649-PR and DR-4671-PR requested by PRDOH.25 This expansion added twenty-five (25) municipalities to the original HUD MID Areas, including Adjuntas, Aguada, Aguadilla, Aibonito, Barceloneta, Bayamón, Carolina, Cataño, Cidra, Coamo, Comerío, Guayanilla, Isabela, Jayuya, Juncos, Mayagüez, Moca, Patillas, Peñuelas, Rincón, San Germán, San Juan, Toa Alta, Utuado, and Vega Alta.
+On December 1, 2023, HUD approved an expansion of the MID Area for the DR-4649-PR and DR-4671-PR requested by PRDOH.
+This expansion added twentyfive (25) municipalities to the original HUD MID Areas, including Adjuntas, Aguada, Aguadilla, Aibonito, Barceloneta, Bayamón, Carolina, Cataño, Cidra, Coamo, Comerío, Guayanilla, Isabela, Jayuya, Juncos, Mayagüez, Moca, Patillas, Peñuelas, Rincón, San Germán, San Juan, Toa Alta, Utuado, and Vega Alta.
 Based on this assessment, and as per the Federal Register Notice, no less than \$133,049,600 must be expended for unmet recovery needs in the MID Areas, identified in (Fig. 8).

-25 See, Appendix B include with this Action Plan.
+&lt;sup>25 See, Appendix B include with this Action Plan.

-Figure 8: MID Area applicable to the 88 FR 32046 after expansion approved by HUD.
+Figure 8: Map of Puerto Rico identifying the Municipalities in the Most Impacted and Distressed Area applicable to the 88 FR 32046 after expansion approved by HUD.